Vedic Astrology: A

 The

-philosophical stance of God or an absolute power pervading the cosmos and its
+philosophical stance that God, or an absolute power, pervades the cosmos and

-laws is one thing.
-However, attributing every phenomenon directly and
+its laws is one thing.
+However, attributing every phenomenon to divine

-people to expect miracles, and unfortunately, some astrologers may exploit
+lead people to expect miracles, and, unfortunately, some astrologers may

 Similarly,

-Vastu principles might be partly explainable through psychological factors and
+Vastu principles might be explained in part by psychological factors and by principles

-principles of harmonious integration with the natural environment, rather than
+of harmonious integration with the natural environment, rather than solely by

-Vedic culture has always been enlightenment – knowing the Absolute.
-Whether in
+aim of Vedic culture has always been enlightenment – to know the Absolute.

-lifestyle, knowledge development, or even entertainment like music, all
+Whether in lifestyle, knowledge development, or entertainment, such as music,

-life-related fields were traditionally developed to aid in the process of
+all life-related fields have traditionally been developed to aid enlightenment.

 The Rishis'